hillaabra/pinterest-data-pipeline934/README.md

 ## [Project Overview](#project-overview)

 To mimic the creation of real-time user data from Pinterest, I wrote a Python program that extracts a set of data at random, every 0-2 seconds, from three tables in an AWS RDS database storing historic Pinterest data.
-The three datasets are linked by index number: each set of three rows with the same index number represent three collections of data relating to one Pinterest user event:
+The three datasets are linked by index number: each set of three rows with the same index number represent three collections of data relating to one Pinterest user event, i.e.:
-- Data relating to the Pinterest post itself
+- the data relating to the Pinterest post itself;
-- Data about the user that interacted with the post
+- the data about the user that interacted with the post;
-- Data about the geolocation of the user-post interaction
+- the data about the geolocation of the user-post event.

 ### The datasets in their original form in the AWS database: